acgeospatial/GoogleEarthEnginePy/README.md

 ![alt tag](http://www.acgeospatial.co.uk/wp-content/uploads/2016/12/image10-768x456.png)

 So, using Google Earth Engine is just like ordering a sandwich, only if you get it wrong you can keep ordering again and again and again.
 Just don’t ask for a medium tea.

+Do you want to find out about more of my work? http://www.acgeospatial.co.uk